Article · Mar 27, 2026

 - Append-only tables (the

-created_atrow IS the audit; new inserts are the only operation). - Caching tables (the source of truth lives elsewhere; replay is the audit).
+created_atrow is the audit; new inserts are the only operation). - Caching tables (the source of truth lives elsewhere; replay is the audit).

 - Tables under 100 rows where a manual inspection covers it.

-The audit-log table schema
+Build the audit-log table

-One table.
-Catches every change on every parent table you attach the trigger to:
+One table catches every change on every parent table you attach the trigger to:

 create schema if not exists audit;